Ana Fernández / SEO

 • Improve relevance for voice search

-• They are eligible for featured snippets
+• Are eligible for featured snippets

 3. Aim for featured snippets